-There are many layers to consider when addressing network security across an organization.
+There are many layers to consider when addressing network security across an organization to protect your data and other security services for your company.

 There are several layers in the organization’s network that must be addressed before security is established.
 These include physical security, network security, and information security, so getting the right consulting in Network security is essential which you can get from this page online.
 Each of these layers must be addressed before moving forward.